Warmer Kiwis Study: cost-benefit analysis of heat pumps

 • electricity consumption.

-Motu Research’s work concluded that using heat pumps in homes results in warmer and drier living areas through winter, and households save on electricity bills.
+Motu Research’s work concluded using heat pumps in homes results in warmer and drier living areas through winter, and households save on electricity bills.
 Overall, the study’s findings show the Warmer Kiwi Homes programme is effective.

 Presenters: